thewchan/uxf/README.md

       )
     ]

-Here, we've added types to each table's _TType_.
+Here, we've added types to each table's _ttype_.

 What if we wanted to add some extra configuration data to the database?
 One solution would be to make the first item in the `list` a `map`, with the